What is haemophilia?

 New and emerging treatments for haemophilia

 Researchers are always looking for new ways to treat haemophilia.
 New treatments are now in development and becoming available.
-Some of these new treatments could mean less infusions, or that factor is injected into a muscle instead of into a vein.
+Some of these new treatments mean less infusions, or that factor is injected into a muscle instead of into a vein.

 Clotting factor concentrates